soy-crypto/LLM_Engineering/README.md

 nvidia-smi
 ```

-⚠️ Do NOT manually install CUDA.
-The TensorRT-LLM container includes CUDA runtime.
+⚠️ Do **NOT** manually install CUDA.
+The TensorRT-LLM container includes the correct runtime CUDA.

 ---